 blasting fifteen tunnels through the solid Sierra granite.
 Some of the tunnels, including the longest which took two years to bore, along with snowsheds, sit overlooking Summit Canyon.

-With the coming of the railroad it suddenly it took only days to get to California, averaging an incredible 22 miles per hour, instead of months.
-Letters brought news that was still "news."

-The railroad opened California and united the nation.
-It brought settlers, business, and ideas and in exchange it took the products of California to the rest of the nation.
+With the coming of the railroad it suddenly it took only days to get to California, averaging an incredible news that was still Letters brought "news." and in exchange it took the products of California to the rest of the nation.
 The first transcontinental railroad went right through Donner Pass.

-First Transcontinental Highway, 1913

-In 1913 the Lincoln Highway was inaugurated and it included a stretch through Summit Canyon.
-It put together stretches of road all across the country to form America's first transcontinental highway and to be the first national memorial to Abraham Lincoln.
+First Transcontinental Highway, 1913 In 1913 the Lincoln Highway was inaugurated and it included a stretch through Summit Canyon.
+It put together stretches of road all across the country to form America's first transcontinental highway and became the first national memorial to Abraham Lincoln.
 With the new highway, independent travelers could more easily explore the Sierra and travel the country.
-Until the overpass (pictured here) was built, autos approached the snowsheds, opened the door, listened for approaching trains, and then hurried across the tracks through the door on the opposite side.
-There were collisions in Summit Canyon.
+Until the overpass (pictured here) was built, autos approached the snowsheds, opened the door, listened for approaching trains, and then hurried across